JohnRattz/data_science/README.md

 ### Python

-Check out the IPython notebook (**Cryptocurrencies_v2.ipynb**) in the **python** subdirectory for a nice Plotly interactive plot of the value histories ("value trends" in the notebook) for the various cryptocurrencies.
+Check out the IPython notebook (**Cryptocurrencies_v2.ipynb**) in the **Python** subdirectory for a nice Plotly interactive plot of the value histories ("value trends" in the notebook) for the various cryptocurrencies.

 The machine learning models that would be trained if the commented block